DayneSorvisto/mlops-lifecycle-toolkit/README.md

 Another challenge for data scientists adopting open source tools and MLOps practices is that while there may be great documentation already existing for each specific tool, there is a pittance of documentation that shows how to integrate the tools and use them together to accomplish an end-to-end workflow using only open source components.

-The purpose of teh toolkit is to solve these challenges by providing comprehensive documentation on how to use open-source components together in bespoke data science workflows.
+The purpose of this toolkit is to solve these challenges by providing comprehensive documentation on how to use open-source components together in bespoke data science workflows.

 **Solution: Data Science Ops**